 DEL MAR, CALIFORNIA -- I really have been dreading writing this review.
 I can, sometimes, get into the mood and write reviews that are negative, and I've been able at times to have fun with that, but this time?
 This time I wish so, so much that I didn't have to.
 This time, the negativity I need to review touched my kids, especially my daughter, and that just makes me sad.
-And now that the anger is a week old, its really settled into disappointment.
+And now that the anger is a week old, it's really settled into disappointment.
 I have never been so poorly treated in my life, and neither has my daughter.
 Not from a company, not from a big or small company, ever.

 We were there for a conference.
 A conference that was for kids and about kids.
 In other words, they knew we were coming, they knew that many kids would be there... this is really painful to write.
 First - the opening scene:

 It began before I even checked in.
 We had to wait a bit to check in, so we decided to go get lunch in the hotel's cafe/bar area.
 I asked the front desk gentleman if sitting there was OK, if they had table service and if children were allowed in that area.
 He said yes, that was just fine, and we went and sat down.
 A man who appeared to be a manager glanced at us after more than a few minutes, and I asked if we could order.

 "You want to order food?"